 Image credit: B&Q

 Plan accordingly and allocate a space for every single thing, from spice jars to cutlery-separating drawers.
 Although the temptation to keep adding to the list can be great, a clear initial index will keep you on track.
-By sticking to a clear plan you also avoid the temptation to overcrowd your brand new kitchen.
+By sticking to a clear plan, you also avoid the temptation to overcrowd your brand-new kitchen.

 ‘The key to getting the most storage out of your space is thinking of clever ways to integrate kitchen storage ideas and solutions into existing kitchen essentials,’ explains Iain McColgan at B&Q. ‘For example, magnetic panels help utilise unused wall space between wall and base cabinets.’